tccole23/latin102/quiz2.md

 but not amo, habeo, capio or duco

 English relative clauses
-You are given a pair of simple English sentences (that is, a single independent clause) with a noun in common.
-Combine them into one complex sentence by keeping the first sentence as the independent clause, and making the second sentence a relative clause.

-Example: if you were given

-Hercules was ordered by Eurystheus to perform twelve labors.
-Eurystheus was the son of Sthenelus.

-you could make the second sentence a relative clause like this:

-Hercules was ordered by Eurystheus, who was the son of Sthenelus, to perform twelve labors.

 The brothers were violent Centaurs.
 Eurytion came to the wedding with his brothers.
+>The brothers, with whom Eurytion came to the wedding, were violent Centaurs.
+>>quibus - it is masculine and plural because the antecedent is brothers and it is ablative because in order to have with it needs to be cum + ablative

 Dexamenus was afraid of Eurytion.
 Deanira was promised in marriage to Eurytion.
+> Dexamenus was afraid of Eurytion, to whom Deanira was promised in marriage.
+>> cui - it is masculine and singular because the antecedent is Eurytion and it is dative because it's the indirect object

 Eurytion expected to marry Deianira.
 Eurytion’s brothers were centaurs.
+> Eurytion, whose brothers were centaurs, expected to marry Deianira.
+>> cuius - it is masculine singular because the antecedent is Eurytion and it is genitive because it is showing possession

 Nessus tried to rape Deianira.
 Hercules killed Nessus.
+> Nessus, who Hercules killed, tried to rape Deianira.
+>> quis - it is masculine singular because the antecedent is Nessus and it is nominative because it is the subject.

 Nessus gave Deianira a vial of blood.
 Hercules was poisoned by the blood.
+> Nessus gave Deianira a vial of blood,
+>>

 In Egypt, Hercules killed the priest Busiris.
 Busiris regularly sacrificed foreigners.
+>
+>>

 Prometheus’ heart was devoured by an eagle.
 Hercules shot the eagle dead with his arrows.
+>
+>>

 Lycus tried to kill Megara and her sons Therimachus and Ophites.
 Lycus was killed by Hercules.
+>
+>>

 Hercules stole a tripod from the temple at Delphi.
 Apollo refused to give Hercules an oracle.
+>
+>>

 Hercules killed his own wife Megara.
 Juno drove threw Hercules into a fit of madness.
-Latin relative clauses
-For each sentence in the previous section:

-translate the relative pronoun into Latin identify the antecedent of the pronoun, and its gender and number identify the case of the Latin pronoun, and explain why it is in that case
+>
+>>